MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v18.md

 ## Prerequisites

+1. Determine permssion model.
-1. Your current platform version is compatible with version 18.
+2. Your current platform version is compatible with version 18.

     There are several updates for each Business Central version.
 The update of your current version must be compatible version 18 update that you want to upgrade to.
 For more information, see [[!INCLUDE[prod_long](../developer/includes/prod_long.md)] Upgrade Compatibility Matrix](upgrade-v14-v15-compatibility.md).
 If your solution, for example, is currently running 17.6, you can't upgrade to 18.0.
 You'll have to wait until 17.7 is available.

-2. Disable data encryption.
+3. Disable data encryption.

     If the current server instance uses data encryption, disable it.
 You can enable it again after upgrading.